 In steps 2 and later, illustrations of the LCD are cited to explain the procedure.

-2. Press the to call up the main menu "MODE".
+2. Press the key for more than 3 seconds to call up the main menu "MODE".

 3. Press the key several times to display the parameter "SPNO".